-For the first half of 2018, the Matthews Asia Strategic Income Fund returned -2.97% while its benchmark, the Markit iBoxx Asian Local Bond Index, returned -3.33%.
-For the quarter ending 30 June, the Fund returned -5.29% compared to the benchmark return of -4.31% over the same period.
+For the quarter ending 30 September 2018, the Matthews Asia Strategic Income Fund returned -0.72%, while its benchmark, the Markit iBoxx Asian Local Bond Index, returned -0.51% over the same period.

-After a stable first quarter, Asia high-yield credit spreads widened by 100 basis points (1.0%) in the second quarter, driven by issuers in China and Indonesia.
-Dispersion among dollar-denominated bonds increased, presenting an opportunity to identify attractive relative value.
-In this environment, security selection is paramount and we continued to move our portfolio into low duration, higher quality issuers where we believe we are well-compensated for the risk.
+With a challenging environment in Asia, security selection is paramount and we continued to move our portfolio into low duration, higher quality issuers where we believe we are well-compensated for the risk.

 Performance Contributors and Detractors:

 In the third quarter, among the biggest contributors to portfolio returns were our holdings in the bonds of Lippo Karawaci,1 Alam Sutera Realty and SoftBank Group.
 Lippo Karawaci and Alam Sutera are both Indonesian property developers.
 After selling off as the Indonesian rupiah depreciated in the second quarter, the bonds of both companies rebounded in the third quarter.
 SoftBank bonds also rebounded as the firm moved closer to the planned IPO of its Japanese wireless business, which may be among the largest IPOs ever.